doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/README.md

 ## Prerequisites
 1. Disable swap
 2. Disable IPv6 if you're not using it.
 It just makes things easier to toubleshoot in my opinion.
-3. Firewall
-    1. IPTables works great, and is what I use.
-I've read Firewalld works okay as well.
-    2. Create iptables rules, and set them to load on boot (the `iptables.up.rules` file)
+3. Install iptables/nftables and enable it to start on boot.

 ## Install a container runtime
 As the [Dockershim CRI is now deprecated](https://kubernetes.io/blog/2020/12/02/dont-panic-kubernetes-and-docker/), containerd is a good choice to use.